 - 3.1 Frequency of Assessment - a) Assessment of hearing is done at pre-employment/pre-placement and at every periodic medical assessment. - b) The Chief Medical Officer (CMO) of a railway company may determine different periodicity when there is medical evidence that more frequent assessment is required.

-Railway Association Section: 4 of Canada
+En the Railway Association YX of Canada

 Subsection 4.2 - Hearing